benwerd/technology-assessment/Rubric.md

 - What are the _formal_ alternatives to this vendor? (i.e., who else is offering a product that solves this problem?)
 - What are the _informal_ alternatives to this vendor?
 (What else could you do to solve the problem other than a direct technology solution?)

+### Suitability

+- If the software has a user interface, is it accessible to users with disabilities?
+(For example, is it ADA and WCAG compliant?)
+- Does it comply with any relevant regulations for your location?
+(For example, GDPR?)
+- Does it comply with any relevant regulations for your industry?

 ## Safety

 ### Security